10 TIPS ON HOW TO TRAIN FOR A SNOW TRAIL

 - Remember that if you choose Gore-tex shoes, once you have wet your feet you will remain wet all the time.
 A good solution is to use the gaiters

-- Get used to trail running wearing chains specially designed for trail running shoes.
-There are both snow and ice chains and you have to choose which ones to use according to the characteristics of the race/training terrain conditions
+- Get used to run wearing spikes specially designed for trail running shoes.
+You find both snow and ice spikes and you have to choose which ones to use according to the characteristics of the terrain conditions

 - Keep in mind that your running pace will be modified and you will be forced to lift your knees higher than usual.
 To avoid wasting energy, shorten your stride and increase the frequency.